tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 ### Prerequisites

 {{site.data.alerts.important}}The target database RDBMS version must be 12c or higher.
-Source database must be 10g or upto the same version as target database. {{site.data.alerts.end}}
+Source database must be 10g or up to the same version as target database. {{site.data.alerts.end}}

 ### Target Database